-After losing KHOF-TV, Gene Scott appeared briefly in the late-night hours on KHJ-TV/9 in Los Angeles, then cancelled his contract, saying KHJ "edited material out of his broadcasts and threatened to remove references to the FCC."
+After losing KHOF-TV, Gene Scott appeared briefly in the late-night hours on KHJ-TV/9 in Los Angeles, then cancelled his contract, claiming that KHJ "edited material out of his broadcasts and threatened to remove references to the FCC."
 He subsequently purchased air time on KDOC-TV/56, both in nightly prime-time and for several hours on Sunday afternoons, and remained there for two decades.
 (He also appeared 24-hours-a-day on his own "University Network" via the Westar 5 satellite, both live and by tapes of his KHOF-TV broadcasts; the network began operation November 1, 1983 and continues today via the Telstar 6 satellite.)

 Dr. W. Eugene Scott died February 21, 2005, at age 75.
 His widow Melissa, who he married in 2000, is the current pastor of Faith Center and also occupies some hours on the University Network -- now renamed the "Pastor Scott Network" and also streaming online -- although old Gene Scott tapes still replay most of the day.
 She has also kept Faith Center visible on Los Angeles' broadcast airwaves by paying for three one-hour blocks per week at 2:00am on KTTV/11 to air her sermons and lessons.

 Barbara Kreisman, the FCC attorney who oversaw the Faith Center revocations, is still there and has been Chief of the Video Services Division since December 1989.

 Site concept © Clarke Ingram.
 Site design by K.M.
 Richards.